thevickypedia/skynet/docs/_sources/README.md.txt

 # Skynet
 Stock Alerter using Robinhood api

+This script is designed to run locally using a env vars stored in a `.env` file which is loaded upon startup.

 The stock ticker value, minimum amount below and maximum amount above which you'd like to be notified has to be added to a file: `stocks.json`.

 Below is an example for a single stock, this can be extended up to monitoring `7,500` stocks.